jsonh-org/Jsonh/README.md

 }
 ```

-Since its primary purpose is compatibility with ECMAScript, it's missing some desirable features like:
+Since its primary purpose is compatibility with ECMAScript, it's missing desirable features.
+For example:
-- Multiline strings.
+- No multi-quoted strings.
-- Omitted commas.
+- Commas cannot be omitted in arrays and objects.
-- Omitted root braces.
+- The root braces cannot be omitted.

 ### Over YAML